How to Gain Confidence to Make a Life Change

 Imagine what the change would look like with as much attention to detail as possible, including what it would feel like once you've met your goals.
 Play through the experience in your mind and really notice how it feels.
 This can help serve as motivation and also gets you in the mindset for moving towards change.

-Simply allowing yourself to consider changes that could support your well-being shows an interest in self-improvement and self-care which is a strength in itself and one that deserves recognition.
+Write notes to yourself to offer yourself encouragement or to remind you of your strengths.
+Or simply say supportive statements to yourself whenever you need a boost.
+This can help build confidence and motivation.
+If you can't think of any of your strengths, remind yourself that simply allowing yourself to consider changes that could support your well-being shows an interest in self-improvement and self-care which is a strength in itself and one that deserves recognition.

 Contact Melanie Lopes, MFT